MrAhile/K8s-CKA/3-Scheduling/node-affinity.md

 The Pod cannot be deployed because there is no node with the label requested by the *hard* constraint

-5. Create a label on one of the cluster node so that the Pod can be deployed.
+5. Create a label on one of the cluster's nodes so that the Pod can be deployed.
 Make sure the Pod is running fine

 We add a label *size: medium* on worker1